tc39/proposal-cancelable-promises/Cancel Tokens.md

       return;
     }

-    cancelToken.cancelIfRequested();
+    cancelToken.throwIfRequested();
     await delay(1000, cancelToken);
   }
 }
 ```

-In this case, the `pollForValue` function provides a cancelation opportunity after every read from the bus, via the manually-inserted `cancelIfRequested()` point, as well as during the 1 second pause.
+In this case, the `pollForValue` function provides a cancelation opportunity after every read from the bus, via the manually-inserted `throwIfRequested()` point, as well as during the 1 second pause.